CAMPUS INVOLVEMENT CENTER

 - Mentoring students through self-awareness

 The Leadership Development Program (LDP) is a multi-level, non-credited program designed to recognize and develop the leadership potential of undergraduate students.
 The LDP allows participants to discover their own leadership interests and styles while developing specific leadership skills.
 LDP is a dynamic, high quality leadership training program, which is a combination of live speakers, workshops, breakout sessions, and a variety of leadership activities.
-The core of the LCP is a series of alumni speakers who, like our current students, once walked around the ‘Hurst trying to develop their leadership style.

 Annual Wellness Fair